omerrevach/webtech/README.md

 - **ALB health checks**: Load balancer only sends traffic to healthy targets
 - **Multi-AZ**: Resources spread across availability zones

-### ArgoCD and ALB Placement

-**Current setup (for demonstration):**
-In this project, ArgoCD is exposed on the same ALB as the application (on port 8080) to simplify the setup and reduce costs.

-**Production approach:**
-In a production environment, I would never expose ArgoCD on the same ALB as the application.
-Instead:

-- **Internal ALB for ArgoCD**: Deploy ArgoCD behind an internal-facing ALB accessible only from within the VPC or through VPN/bastion
-- **Separate ALB for application**: Keep application traffic completely isolated

-**Why separate them:**
-- **Security**: ArgoCD has access to deploy across your cluster and should not be publicly accessible
-- **Blast radius**: Compromise of one service doesn't affect the other
-- **Traffic isolation**: Application traffic spikes don't impact ArgoCD performance

-The combined ALB approach here is purely to demonstrate the concepts without additional AWS costs.

 ### Best Practices

 - **Infrastructure as Code**: All infrastructure in Terraform